paypal/sdk-core-dotnet/src/README.md

 Click OK

-On Clicking Apply and OK, let the NuGet Install be added (as External Command 6*) to Menu ?> Tools *Note: The External Command number may differ depending on the particular Visual Studio installation
+On Clicking Apply and OK, let the NuGet Install be added (as External Command 6) to Menu -> Tools
+*	Note: The External Command number may differ depending on the particular Visual Studio installation

-Menu ?> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line
+Menu -> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line

 Also, let the NuGet Toolbar be added to Visual Studio Right-click on Visual Studio Menu and select Customize?